pianobooster/PianoBooster/doc/README.md

 *PianoBooster* has been designed to allow you to play along on a midi piano keyboard with the scrolling notes shown on the screen.
-The notes you press on the keyboard appear as coloured lines on the musical stave, the colour of which depends whether you have pressed the right or wrong note.
+The notes you press on the keyboard appear as colored lines on the musical stave, the color of which depends whether you have pressed the right or wrong note.

 A different musical instrument sound is used for your playing depending whether